mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 	}
 	```

+	The above operation can be batched by passing a value on the *batchSize* argument.

-	**Note**: You can target a specific column.
+	**Note:** You can target a specific column.
 In addition, the *identity* values are automatically set back to the entities.

 - Bulk operation: